 - When the quark-lime mixture starts to set, gently fold in the whipped heavy cream.

 - Roll out the roll, spread the quark mixture evenly, leaving a bit of space around the edges, sprinkle the chopped strawberries all over and roll the cake carefully again.
 Place on a serving tray with the seam facing down and refrigerate for at least 2-3 hours until the cream sets completely.
-It might happen that you will have some extra filling left like I did.
-Don't try to force all of it in the roll, it will just come out around the edges.
-Place the leftovers in a small bowl and enjoy instead of dessert.

 - Instead of using another cup of heavy cream to decorate the roll, you can save the calories and just sprinkle the roll with icing sugar and arrange some strawberries on top or around the roll.